ACM40960/project-shubidiwoop/README.md

 - Source: UCD 2023 Spring Multivariate Analysis coursework
 - Source: "English Premier League and Championship Soccer Data" by Football-Data.co.uk.

+### Data Sources

+- Historical sports statistics: Source the relevant historical data for the sports leagues of interest.
+In the case of the English premier league, the data has been sourced [here](https://www.football-data.co.uk/englandm.php)
+- Real-time odds data: Integrated with APIs or scraping tools to retrieve real-time odds data from betting platforms such as Bet365, Blue Square, Bet&Win etc. Data structure as been described [here](https://www.football-data.co.uk/notes.txt)

 ---
+### Authors

 Feel free to reach out to the project maintainers for any questions or clarifications.